RanniWitch/voiceAgent/README.md

 - **"[Your Wake Word], what's the weather?"**
 - **"[Your Wake Word], tell me a joke"**

+### 🔧 Optional: Enhanced AI Responses

+For smarter conversations, you can optionally add a free Gemini API key:
+1. Get a free key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+2. The assistant will ask for it during setup (or skip for basic responses)

 ##  Testing

 ### Test Voice Recognition